Table of Contents:

 Branding and Logos in the world of commerce

 Product differentiation; in quality, packaging, design, color, and style - has an important impact on consumer choice.
 This is how branding strategies work, they create product differentiation in the minds of consumers.
-In fact, Every time that we fill up our cars, the petrol we purchase is relatively identical whether we go to a Shell, an Esso, or any other stations.
-But branding strategies have to sell, and they achieves this goal by positively influencing people's perceptions of the product or service.
+A well designed commercial logo would be flexible enough to represent the evolution of a company through time, they must represent universal aesthetic values that transcend any cultural, and social boundaries; and they must be simple and distinct.
+In fact, every time that we fill up our cars, the petrol we purchase is relatively identical whether we go to a Shell, an Esso, or any other stations.
+But branding strategies have to sell, and they achieves this goal by positively influencing people's perceptions of their product or service.

 Unfortunately, visual design terms are too often used inconsistently, leading to confusion for designers as well as clients.
 Contrary to common usage, the words “logo,” “identity,” and “brand” are not interchangeable.
 A tasteful, and potent graphic identity is a touchstone for any company, and logos are among the most tangible artifacts graphic designers produce.
 Today, anyone with a computer and Internet access can create a kind of graphic identity.
 Many entrepreneurs may feel satisfied by acquiring run of the mill logos, but when their products become popular and the time arrives to benefit from their many years of hard struggles, the competitors begin to enter the same markets with similar products to delve into their sources of profit.
 The new entrants compete with better logos on their magazine ads, delivery trucks, business cards, lobby signs, and so on, and because their logos can deliver the message more clearly, they can borrow from the credibility of the earlier products, and can connect with the target consumers more emotionally, motivate them and generate loyalty and good will.